jonasermert/CreativityApp/README.md

-# creativityapp
+# CreativityApp

-A new Flutter project.
+A new Flutter project which I#ve implemnted during the FlutterMapp Video Course (https://fluttermapp.com/)

 ## Getting Started